Tesla Model S Updated With Wild New Interior And Epic Plaid + Model

 After years of shaking up the electric vehicle market, Tesla has finally announced an updated version of its Model S sedan, the car that brought the company into the mainstream.
 As part of its annual Q4 earnings report, Tesla revealed the heavily revised Model S is coming soon, with production starting in just a matter of weeks.
 Here’s everything we know.

 Normally we would start by going over the exterior changes, but out of the few photos Tesla released, it’s the interior that has us doing a double take.
-Gone is the vertical tablet-style layout found in the current Model S and Model X, replaced by a 17.0-inch portrait display that looks near-identical to the one in the Model 3 and Model Y. The company says the resolution is vastly improved to 2200x1300 with brighter colors and improved responsiveness.
+Gone is the vertical tablet-style layout found in the current Model S and Model X, replaced by a 17.0-inch landscape display that looks near-identical to the one in the Model 3 and Model Y. The company says the resolution is vastly improved to 2200x1300 with brighter colors and improved responsiveness.
 Contrary to those newer Tesla cars, the refreshed Model S and X will retain their 12.3-inch digital instrument cluster, at least according to the image.

 The future-loving company is making things a bit weird with a new chopped-off steering wheel that looks like it came from something that could fly to Mars.
 It’s reminiscent of the same style of steering wheel we saw on the new Roadster concept.
 You'll also notice a lack of stalks, which likely means that the turn signals will be operated via wheel-mounted buttons.
 There’s also a revised dashboard, which is much more upright and adopts the vent-less HVAC system first included on the Model 3.
 Larger sections of wood trim complete the new look.

-Note: This post has been updated with our Everything We Know video on the new Model S.